juergenweb/SnowFallAnimation/README.md

 ![Snowfall demo](https://github.com/juergenweb/SnowfallAnimation/blob/main/images/snowfall-demo.png?raw=true)

-This module is based on the nice JavaScript library of [Andrey Yurkevich](https://github.com/Andrey-1988-dev) and can be found [here](https://github.com/Andrey-1988-dev/snowfall-js).
+This module is based on the nice JavaScript library of [ddosnotification](https://github.com/ddosnotification) and can be found [here](https://github.com/ddosnotification/snow-theme).

+## Highlights
+* Lightweight - Under 1kb minified
+* Fully Responsive - Works perfectly on all devices and screen sizes
+* Zero Dependencies - Pure JavaScript, no external libraries required
+* Highly Customizable - Easy to adjust snowfall density, speed, size, and more
+* Performance Optimized - Automatic cleanup and limited concurrent snowflakes
+* Safe to Use - Non-intrusive design, won't interfere with page interactions
+* Cross-Browser Compatible - Works on all modern browsers

 ## Configuration settings
 1. Set the number of snowflakes on the page